Crassula natans var. minus (Eckl. & Zeyh.) G.D.Rowley

 Bulliarda filiformis, Crassula natans f. filiformis, Crassula natans subsp. filiformis, Crassula natans var. filiformis, Helophytum natans var. filiformis, Helophytum natans var. minus, Tillaea capensis var. minor, Tillaea ecklonis

-Crassula natans var. minus is an annual herb with decumbent, filiform branches up to 4 inches (10 cm) long and often much branched when growing on a marshy substrate, or slender floating branches up to 14 inches (35 cm) long and 0.2 inches (0.5 cm) in diameter.
+Crassula natans var. minus is an annual plant with decumbent, filiform branches up to 4 inches (10 cm) long and often much branched when growing on a marshy substrate, or slender floating branches up to 14 inches (35 cm) long and 0.2 inches (0.5 cm) in diameter.
 Leaves are linear to linear-elliptic, up to 0.3 inch (8 mm) long and 0.04 inch (1 mm) wide in marsh plants, or up to 0.6 inch (1.5 cm) long and 0.08 inch (2 mm) wide in plants with floating branches, dorsiventrally flattened and slightly fleshy at least in marsh plants, green to a pale reddish-brown.
 Inflorescence a single flowers (rarely 2 or 3 in marsh plants) in the axils of the leaf-like bracts with tiny white flower.
-Flowering between August and November but may continue as long as moisture is available.
+Flowering between summer and fall but may continue as long as moisture is available.

 This succulent is grown as an annual plant, so it has no USDA hardiness zone.